Monday, September 17, 2012

-The Doctor is rather patronising to Finicia and Lucern from the off.
+The Doctor is rather patronizing to Finicia and Lucern from the off.
 Indeed his whole tone is a bit odd in the first couple of episodes.
 He's being rash, rude and rather stupid on occasions.
 Almost blasé about landing smack bang in the middle of a Witch trial he blunders about drawing more attention to himself than usual.
-He get unusual treatment at the best of times but even the Doctor's not that oblivious to his surroundings.
-It's rather off putting really.
+He gets unusual treatment at the best of times but even the Doctor's not that oblivious to his surroundings.
+It's rather off-putting really.

 That's probably a bit unfair actually.
-There's lots of ideas here about an alternative and universally frowned upon energy which looks uncannily like magic.
-There's a whole cultural history and 'holocaust of witches' sketched out and laid before us but nothing is given room to breath.
-There's almost too many ideas here.
+There are lots of ideas here about an alternative and universally frowned upon energy which looks uncannily like magic.
+There's a whole cultural history and 'holocaust of witches' sketched out and laid before us but nothing is given room to breathe.
+There are almost too many ideas here.
 It's bulging with them.

 The Doctor is face-to-face with Witch-Pricker Kincaid (Simon Rouse) whose a bit of a cliché for the first two episodes, almost becomes three-dimensional in parts three and four but falls apart again.
 There's an interesting entwining of his story and that of the beliefs of the Veraxil (and I'm sorry that spelling could be total nonsense).
 Simon Rouse does a better job with the role than the character might deserve.
 He's especially skin crawly when he tells Squire Portillon (also Andrew Havill) that he's going to talk to his children, 'starting with his daughter'.
 However he's a bit too light on the torture really for a man of his time and faith but it is hinted that he's rather squeamish, verging on the cowardly.

 Kincaid and the Veraxil are different creatures doing the same task, ridding the Commonwealth of Witches.
 They just have distinct reasons for doing so.